Meet Your School Governors

 Kay Shuard - I was born in north Worcester but passed through Powick for many years as a child on route to my grandparents in Malvern.
 A lot has changed!

 I spent 11 years in Reading, initially going there for university, followed by starting my career as a graduate entrant to the civil service.
 For 28 years I worked in various management roles across the natural environment sector before leaving in December 2016.
-I now work in a local primary school, am a member of Powick Church Council and editor of Powick Parish magazine.
-I am also one of the parish leaders for children’s activities such as Messy Crafts.
+I now work at the Diocese of Worcester, am a member of Powick Church Council and an Authorised Lay Minister for children and family work in Powick parish.

-I am married to Robin and we have three sons, all of whom attended Powick School over the course of 18 years, the youngest leaving in July 2017.
-As a Foundation Governor I am committed to helping steer this wonderful school through the opportunities and challenges ahead.
+I am married to Robin and we have three sons, all of whom attended Powick School over the course of 18 years.
+As a Foundation Governor I am committed to helping steer this wonderful school through the opportunities and challenges ahead, focusing particularly on how the school's Christian vision is borne out in all it does.